 It is very understandable that you have questions about Amsterdam Red Light District.
 It’s a one of a kind neighbourhood!
-Where else in the world do you have window prostitutes, cannabis shops, magic truffles stores & sex shows?
+Where else in the world do you have window prostitutes, coffee shops, magic truffles stores & seksshows?
 Look no further & avoid ambiguities.
 This list with all Q & A’s about Amsterdam Red Light District offers the solution.
 Our experts answer all frequently asked questions for free!DOWNLOAD AMSTERDAM APP

 The meaning of a Red Light District is as follow.
-It concerns a neighbourhood with (window) brothels, sex shows and/or other erotic venues.
+It concerns a neighbourhood with sex shops, (window) brothels, sex shows and/or other erotic venues.

 There are several stories about the origin of the name: Red Light District.
 For example, after a year of mourning, the widows of seafarers of the VOC would show the surroundings through a red lantern on their window that they were available again.